 Electric Monthly Customer Charge |

-All CWLP electric customers pay a monthly customer charge that reimburses the utility for administrative expenses—including meter reading and billing services—not covered by kWh Energy or Fuel Adjustment charges.
+All CWLP electric customers pay an Electric Monthly Customer Charge that reimburses the utility for administrative expenses—including meter reading and billing services—not covered by kWh Energy or the Fuel Adjustment.
 The amount of your monthly customer charge depends on your Rate Classification. |

 Summer or Winter KWh Energy |